 All exhibits and programs are located in the Newhouse Center for Contemporary Art (Buildings C & G).
 Admission is $5 ($4 students/seniors).
-Free for students grades 6-12 with student ID.
+Free for Snug Harbor Members and students grades 6-12 with student ID.

 Spring – Autumn hours are Thurs-Fri 12:00 – 7:00 PM and Sat – Sun 11:00 AM – 5:00 PM.